-GSP implementation will begin immediately after the GSP is submitted in January 2022.
-Annual reports will be submitted by April 1 of each year following GSP adoption.
+GSP implementation began immediately after the GSP was submitted in January 2022.
+Annual reports have been and will continue to be submitted by April 1 of each year.
 Every five years, GSPs will be evaluated with respect to their progress in meeting sustainability goals.
 Additional implementation activities are described in Chapter 9.